genoassist/genoassist/README.md

   threads: 2
   prep: true
 ```
-Note:
+Notes:
- - all paths used with GenoMagic have to be absolute paths (a Docker requirement).
+ - all paths used with GenoMagic have to be absolute paths (a Docker requirement)
- - values for the `assemblers` field have to be lowercase as written in [constants/util.go](https://github.com/genomagic/genomagic/blob/master/constants/util.go#L21-L31).
+ - the accepted assembler values are:
+1. 'abyss'
+1. 'megahit'
+1. 'flye'

 ### Installing Docker images through GenoMagic